Rust and Cast Iron

 If you are short on time and wish to have the patina without the long wait, a baked on oil finish may be your answer.
 This is a specialized option that is offered through Trench Drain Systems.
 By putting the grate through a series of processes, it accelerates the oxidization and creates an even coloring throughout resulting in a beautifully rich amber brown grate.
 This process is offered on most of our cast iron grates.
 This finish is particularly helpful to avoid rust stains on newly poured concrete.

 Choosing cast iron for your application may solve many of your drainage problems.
 Having bright orange grates doesn’t have to be one of them.
-Our Baked on Oil Finish allows you to control your grate’s aging process and provides a long term solution to oxidizing grates
+With the Baked-on Oil Finish the grates will still minutely rust, but not to the same extreme as a raw cast iron grate.
+This process allows you to have more control over your grate’s aging process and provides a long-term solution to oxidizing grates.

 The experts at TDS can help you find the right drains to fit your plan and budget.
 Contact us for a free quote or for further information on drainage solutions visit TrenchDrain.com or DrainageKits.com